ArthurGuibert/SwiftUI-MulticolorGradient/README.md

 You can add up to 8 color stops (or points).
 Animations have a basic support: only linear animations are supported for now.

-⚠️ Support for the the simulator is not there yet, please try on a real device.

 ## Installation

 ### Swift Package Manager